radiantearth/stac-spec/best-practices.md

 #### Bands as Components of an Asset

 The `bands` field is a general construct for describing **components of an asset** - the constituent parts, sub-datasets, or layers that make up the asset.
 This is a fundamental concept in STAC that enables a unified approach to describing diverse types of data structures.

-**Historical Context and Terminology**
+##### Historical Context and Terminology

 While the term "bands" originates from spectral bands in Earth Observation (EO) imagery, the STAC specification intentionally uses it as a broader abstraction.
-During the original STAC design discussions, alternative names like "groups", "layers", or "subdatasets" were considered to emphasize this generality.
-However, "bands" was chosen as the established term in the geospatial community, with the understanding that its semantic meaning extends beyond spectral data.
+During the original STAC design discussions, alternative names like "groups", "layers", or "subdatasets" were considered to emphasize this generality However, "bands" was chosen as the established term in the geospatial community, with the understanding that its semantic meaning extends beyond spectral data.

-**Cross-Domain Applications**
+##### Cross-Domain Applications

 The `bands` array can describe various types of asset components across different domains: